waltercostamb/features_pipeline/README.md

 ## Example data

-To learn how to use the pipeline, run it for the example files provided in this repository.
+To learn how to use the pipeline, run it first for the example files provided in this repository.

 ## Draco HPC of the Friedrich-Schiller University Jena